Original masters of taekwondo: Kong Young-il

 Y. I. Kong was born in 1943 in Korea.
 He began training in the martial arts as a child in 1952, starting with Shotokan karate.
 From 1963 to 1967, Kong served in the South Korean army, attaining the rank of Sergeant.
 He participated in several demonstration tours across the world.
 Following a career in the South Korean military, Kong emigrated to the United States of America just before or in 1968.
 He and his younger brother, Young-bo Kong, founded the Young Brothers Taekwondo Associates in 1968.
 Kong was promoted to the rank of 9th dan in 1997 by H. H. Choi in Poland.
 He is based in Las Vegas.

 Park Jong-soo

 J. S. Park was born in 1941 in Chung-Nam, Korea.
 He trained in taekwondo under H. H. Choi.
 In 1965, he was invited to be the coach of the German Taekwon-Do Association, and moved from South Korea to West Germany.
 The following year, he moved to the Netherlands and founded the Netherlands Taekwon-Do Association.
 In 1968, Park settled in Toronto, Canada.
 Park holds the rank of 9th dan.
-Grandmaster Park Jong-soo passed away November 26, 2021.
+Grandmaster Park Jong-soo died November 26, 2021.